 "I want to start a business selling stationery and office products.
 The last approved use was a solicitor's office.
 Do I need council approval?"

-If your business is a cafe, take away good shop, restaurant, beauty salon or hair dressing salon, or involves skin penetration procedures you will need to get council approval (unless taking over the operation of an existing business of the same nature that has already obtained council approval).
+If your business is a cafe, take away good shop, restaurant, beauty salon or hair dressing salon, or involves skin penetration procedures you will need to get approval (unless taking over the operation of an existing business of the same nature that has already obtained approval).

-You will also need council approval if the change of use of the premises involves a change in the classification of the building under the Building Code of Australia.
+You will also need approval if the change of use of the premises involves a change in the classification of the building under the Building Code of Australia.
 If in doubt you should consult a qualified building consultant.

 What if the premises are brand new?

 If the premises are new and have not been previously occupied, you will need to obtain either a Complying Development Certificate or a development consent to use it for any purposes (unless the approval for the erection of the building included an approval for the specific use you are undertaking).